Update (March 2026):

 The standard pricing cycle applies rate changes manually: technical model produces adequate prices, demand model produces elasticity estimates, someone reconciles the two in a spreadsheet while watching the loss ratio.
 This manual process is not optimising anything.
 It is approximating a joint optimisation problem with sequential heuristics.

-insurance-optimise solves it directly: maximise expected profit subject to the FCA PS21/11 ENBP constraint, a loss ratio ceiling, a retention floor, GWP bounds, and individual rate change guardrails.
+insurance-optimise solves it directly: maximise expected profit subject to the FCA PS21/5 ENBP constraint, a loss ratio ceiling, a retention floor, GWP bounds, and individual rate change guardrails.
 Analytical Jacobians make this fast enough for N=10,000 policies in seconds.

 from insurance_optimise import PortfolioOptimiser, ConstraintConfig

-config = ConstraintConfig(
+constraints = ConstraintConfig(

 lr_max=0.70, retention_min=0.85, max_rate_change=0.20, enbp_buffer=0.01,